Jasonzyt/LiteLoader-docs/LL/PluginsDev/Basic-Event.md

-# 基础事件
+# Basic events
 The built-in basic event system of LiteLoader saves developers the trouble of finding symbols
 To reference the built-in Api of LiteLoader, you need to add **LiteLoader.lib** to the project
 Right-click the project, select **Add->Existing Item**, then find **LiteLoader.lib** in the lib folder under the project directory, and click Add
 ![1](../../../images/Basic-Event-1.png)
 ![2](../../../images/Basic-Event-2.png)

 First you need to add these code to `pch.h` for including event system and `Player` class
 ```cpp
 #include <api/Basic_Event.h>
 #include <mc/Player.h>
 ```
 Then add the following sample code in the `entry` function:
 ```cpp
 Event::addEventListener([](PlayerDestroyEV ev) {
         string name = ev.Player->getNameTag();